-We do not currently have our own persistence model aside from the default model, which is not technology specific.
+The default persistence model is the only model available which is not technology specific.
 The OEH PIAM&V tool provides specific persistence models for a range of technologies and will provide greater validity than the default model.
 If the technology you are using is not found in the PIAM&V tool, then you can consider either using the default model or proposing your own model.

-You can propose a persistence model if you have significant experience and/or significant data on a product.
-We, the commission, must approve a persistence model before it can be used as part of the impact report.
+You can propose a persistence model if you have significant experience and significant data on the performance of a product in a wide range of environments and patterns of use.
+The commission must approve a new persistence model before it can be used as part of the impact report.
 You should discuss the proposed persistence model with us as early as possible in the project (preferably at the project plan stage) to determine its eligibility.
+Refer to (25)(b) of the M&V